Sunday, August 27, 2017

 But back to the shirt, alas, the elbows wore out.
 So, I cut off the sleeves, leaving just a little extra fabric beyond the seam.
 I folded that little bit of fabric under and used a whipstitch to sew it to the inside, making a neat finished edge.

-Now I wear the shirt - which now has cap sleeves - unbuttoned, over a dark blue sleeveless knit shirt, which helps with the sleeve openings being rather large, as well as allowing me to leave it unbuttoned, like a vest.
+Now I wear the shirt - which now has cap sleeves - unbuttoned, over a dark blue sleeveless knit shirt, which helps with the sleeve openings being rather large, as well as allowing me to leave it unbuttoned, as a vest.

 It's a different look, maybe not as much on the "neat" side as the previous look; but I'm enjoying it this way too, maybe even a bit more (especially since it's summer now).